 Article by Adam Le Good, Director of Fundamental Training and Development

 Fundamental Training and Development are accredited in a range of Psychological Instruments which we are happy to incorporate into your professional development programs.
-Instruments include: Belbin Team Roles, DiSC Advanced, Herrmann Brain Dominance Instrument (HBDI), Myers-Briggs Type Indicator (MBTI) – including Step II and Team Management Systems (TMS).
+Instruments include: The Belbin Team Roles, DiSC Advanced, The Herrmann Brain Dominance Instrument (HBDI), The Myers-Briggs Type Indicator (MBTI) – including Step II and The Team Management Systems (TMS).
 Contact us for more details: email@example.com.